taichi-dev/stock_trading_strategy/README.md

 Optimal stock trading strategy using Taichi.

-Suggestions and contribution are welcomed.
+Suggestions and contributions are welcomed.